Quantrill, Indians beat Angels 3-0 in Little League Classic - WHIZ News

 TRAINER’S ROOM

-Angels RHP Alex Cobb (wrist) had a setback. … RHP José Marté was placed on the injured list for unspecified reasons.
+Angels: RHP José Marté was placed on the injured list for unspecified reasons, and RHP James Hoyt was recalled from Triple-A Salt Lake.

-Indians pitcher Joey Cantillo (abdomen) made his first rehab start in the Arizona Complex League on Friday, allowing a hit and a walk while striking out two over two scoreless innings.
+Indians: RHP Aaron Civale pitched two scoreless innings at Double-A Akron as he tries to return from a sprained finger.
+Civale was leading the AL with 10 wins when he got hurt in June.

 UP NEXT